Vietnam.vn - Nền tảng quảng bá Việt Nam

 Meanwhile, the Zaporizhzhia plant management said the airstrikes destroyed a transformer station, damaged another and left many households without power for a period of time.

-Some infrastructure, including transportation and printing facilities, was disrupted, but nuclear safety measures were fully maintained.
+Some infrastructure, including transportation and printing facilities, was disrupted, but nuclear safety measures remained in place.

 Zaporizhzhia is Europe's largest nuclear power plant, located in Ukraine, with a total capacity of 6 Gigawatts.
 Since the end of February 2022, the plant has been under Russian control.